Renault 5 Turbo: Renault 5 Turbo 2

 Once the homologation models were produced, a second version named Turbo 2 was introduced using more standard Renault 5 parts replacing many of the light-alloy components in the original 5 Turbo version, and dropping the specific Bertone seats and dashboard for the interior of the R5 Alpine.
 Many parts also became dark grey rather than the iconic red or blue.

 The Turbo 2 was cheaper but had nearly the same levels of performance, with a top speed of 200 km/h and 0–100 km/h (62 mph) in 6.9 seconds.
 To differentiate it from the Turbo 2, the original 5 Turbo is often referred as "Turbo 1".

 Although the Turbo 2 is not known as a Homologation special, 200 cars were made to homologate the car for the new Group B class.
-Known by the '8221' number in the chassis VIN, these featured an alloy-roof, a larger 1437cc engine, as well as a range of additional aerodynamic and geometry changes which allowed them to homologate the car that would compete against the Lancia Stratos and the Audi Quattro in Group B rally class.
+Known by the '8221' number in the chassis VIN, these featured an alloy-roof, a larger 1437cc engine, as well as a range of additional aerodynamic and geometry changes which allowed them to homologate the car that would compete against the Lancia 037 and the Audi Quattro in Group B rally class.

 The concept of a mid-engined small Renault returned with the 1998 announcement of the Renault Clio V6.